apollographql/apollo-tooling/packages/apollo/README.md

 ## `apollo client:download-schema OUTPUT`

-Download a schema from Apollo Graph Manager or a GraphQL endpoint in JSON or SDL format
+Download a schema from Apollo or a GraphQL endpoint in JSON or SDL format

 ```
 USAGE